denzilferreira/com.aware.plugin.ambient_noise/README.md

 double_decibels	| REAL | sound decibels in dB
 double_RMS | REAL |	sound RMS
 is_silent |	INTEGER | 0 = not silent 1 = is silent
-raw | BLOB | the audio snippet raw data collected double_silent_threshold | REAL | the defined threshold value when classifying
+double_silence_threshold | REAL | the used threshold when classifying between silent vs not silent blob_raw | BLOB | the audio snippet raw data collected